jetspace/desktop/docs/about.md

 Finally we will deploy release candidates (`rc`).
 There will be as many rc versions as needed to create a fully stable Desktop Enviroment.

+First Beta versions are planned until Christmas 2015.
+Final 1.00 should be out until summer 2016.

 # Bugs

 Please report bugs to our [GitHub](http://github.com/jetspace/desktop/issues) page.

+# Contributing

+Yes!
+Of course you can help to develope/translate/design/whatever!
+The whole project is licensed under the MIT/X11 License